Azure/AppService/_posts/2024-06-01-Announcing-Inbound-IPv6-support.md

 toc_sticky: true
 ---

 I am happy to announce the first part of our IPv6 implementation in App Service.
-Public preview of inbound IPv6 support for multi-tenant apps on Premium SKUs, Functions Consumption, Functions Elastic Premium, and Logic Apps Standard).
+Public preview of inbound IPv6 support for multi-tenant apps on Premium SKUs, Functions Consumption, Functions Elastic Premium, and Logic Apps Standard.
 We'll be adding IPv6 support in four stages.

 1. This announcement: IPv6 inbound support (multi-tenant)
 1. In development: IPv6 non-vnet outbound support (multi-tenant)